-Recently via Linkedin I lucked into a watching a brilliant TEDx Talk again, I feel compelled to share the message.
+Recently via Linkedin I luck into a watching a brilliant TEDx Talk, the poignant message is loud and clear.
 Education is our silver bullet and we need to empower teachers to help students go to places they'd never thought possible.
 My thirty-year career as a special education teacher has given me the chance to work with the underdogs, many were struggling and reluctant learners, others just didn't fit into the box that we call school, most of these students sincerely wanted to learn and just needed someone to believe in them.
 Teaching is not a job for me, it is my passion.
 As is, building the comprehensive toolbox for the 21st century classroom to share with educators everywhere is my goal.

 Anyone who knows me is well aware that I am not a supporter of the CCSS because of its assessment piece and the module concept where everyone is not just reading the same book, but they are on the same page.
 In a previous blog post I wrote, "We need to be testing levels, not grades.
 Just because a child chronologically falls into a specified grade, it does not put all children on the same ability to read a page.
 Some children may not even be in the same book."
 And in another post, "The real beauty (of technology) is that students can work on their own level and at their own pace - not everyone will be expected to be on page 39 at the same time."
 So WHY do we insist that all students meet the same criteria on a test?